NVIDIA/NeMo-Framework-Launcher/README.md

 3. Configure `prompts` and `num_images_per_prompt` fields of `conf/fw_inference/stable_diffusion/text2img.yaml`.
    Set `model.restore_from_path` to the `.nemo` ckpt you want generate images with.

 #### 6.7.4.
-Instruct Pix2Pix Inference (in NeMo Framework)
+InstructPix2Pix Inference (in NeMo Framework)

-For Instruct Pix2Pix models, our inference script processes an original image based on a provided edit prompt, modifies the image accordingly, and saves the edited image as a new file.
+For InstructPix2Pix models, our inference script processes an original image based on a provided edit prompt, modifies the image accordingly, and saves the edited image as a new file.

-To enable the inference stage with a Instruct Pix2Pix model, configure the configuration files:
+To enable the inference stage with a InstructPix2Pix model, configure the configuration files:

 1. In the `defaults` section of `conf/config.yaml`, update the `fw_inference` field to point to the desired Instruct Pix2Pix configuration file.
 For example,